 Forty years ago when most consumers didn’t mind using “artificial ingredients,” there was little demand for natural vanilla beans.
 As a result, prices for real vanilla were so low that there was little incentive for farmers to grow vanilla beans and many farmers simply abandoned their plantations.

-The Demand for Natural Flavoring
+Increased Demand for Natural Vanilla Flavoring

 The increasing price of vanilla beans is a classic example of the economics of supply and demand.
 We all know that when the supply goes down, prices increase.